zac7777/Entropy/Entropy/Classes/Smith.md

 - *Decorate:* 4 AP, you cover any surface within melee range with at most a 5m by 5m area of coloured paint, summoned magically, in any image or style you like.
 Activate only once per combat.
 You can now forge "Tattoos"

 Whitesmith:
 - *Mass Production:* when forging a miscellaneous item in downtime, if you succeed the avoidance roll you make two of the item instead.
-You can now forge Utensils
+You can now forge "Utensils"

   Avoidance type: Endurance
   Roll minimum: 8